 The ever-growing directory launches with more than 250 services specific to LGBTQ people, from basic needs such as employment and shelter to social resources, mental health treatment and legal support provided by more than 130 agencies.

 For each service listed, the directory provides a provider name and address, service description, telephone number, email, handicapped accessibility, service hours and direct link to provider’s website, where available.
 Service providers can use the site to directly request that their resources be considered for directory inclusion.

-“The concept for this searchable online website came from the constant struggle of finding up-to-date resources for LGBTQ clients in my clinical care,” said Kevin Osten-Garner, Psy.D., Director of the Adler School’s LGBTQ Mental Health and Inclusion Center and a licensed clinical psychologist specializing in work with LGBTQ issues, several mental illness and chemical/behavioral addictions.
+“The concept for this searchable online website came from the constant struggle of finding up-to-date resources for LGBTQ clients in my clinical care,” said Kevin Osten-Garner, Psy.D., Director of Adler's LGBTQ Mental Health and Inclusion Center and a licensed clinical psychologist specializing in work with LGBTQ issues, several mental illness and chemical/behavioral addictions.

 Range of Services Featured

 The Chicagoland LGBTQ Services Directory lists LGBTQ-competent services in the areas of: